How to Fix a Computer That Won’t Boot: Troubleshooting Tips for Windows

 If you hear your computer starting but don’t see anything on your monitor, it could be an issue with your display.
 Make sure your monitor is plugged in, receiving power, and turned on.
 Then check that the cord connecting your PC and monitor is firmly attached, not damaged, and plugged into the correct input.
 If that doesn’t work, try connecting your computer to another display, like a different monitor or a TV—your original monitor may be broken.

-See also How to Disable Windows 10 Automatic Repair: A Complete Guide
+See also How to Disable Windows 10 Startup Repair: A Step-by-Step Guide

 Listen for the Message at the Beep